Interview: Markus Brunner

 I think the new ALBULA Multibags are cool.

-My wife always takes them shopping and then brings home many fine things 😉.
+My wife always takes them with her when she goes shopping and then brings many fine things home with her. 😉

 Your wish for the future?